gifti09/KeYmaeraX-release/README.md

 STTT Journal - FASE long version
 --------------------------------
 For the STTT journal version of the FASE paper

   Müller, A., Mitsch, S., Retschitzegger, W., Schwinger, W., Platzer, A.: Change and delay contracts for hybrid system component verification.
 In: Huisman, M., Rubin, J. (eds.)
 FASE.
 LNCS, vol. 10202, pp. 134-151.
+Springer (2017).

-Springer (2017). we presented the results of this performance tests.
-The examples considered there, are:
+we presented the results of this performance tests.
+The examples considered there are:
 * RC Robot - corresponts to "Running Example 3"
 * ETCS - corresponds to "Case Study 1 - ETCS"
 * Robix - corresponds to " Case Study 2 - Robix"